Nuitka/Nuitka-website/doc/doc/roadmap.rst

    can not longer be used outside of C11 mode, and C++0x is not compatible enough for it.
 We might have to require newer MSVC and implement C11 mode for the new enough Windows SDK that allows it.

--  The function ``inspect.getframeinfo`` will need monkey patching to support compiled frames.

--  The ``test_inspect`` test is failing in ways that suggest that getting stacks through compiled functions is not yet fully compatible.
-That will have to be adapted.

 ************************
  Nuitka-Python (public)